-The Dutch tax system, especially for expats, is anything but simple.
+The Dutch tax system is anything but simple, especially for expats.
 However, once you understand it, you will be able to easily navigate it.

-If you earn money while living in the Netherlands, you need to pay taxes.
-The Netherlands is a socially conscious country, and higher earners can expect a substantial taxation of their salary (up to 49.5%).
+If you earn money while living in the Netherlands, you must pay taxes.
+The Netherlands is a socially conscious country, and higher earners can expect substantial taxation on their salary (up to 49.5%).
 However, your personal situation, type of work, residency status, and other assets and earnings (particularly from abroad) will affect your position considerably.

 Furthermore, different rules apply to self-employment taxes in the Netherlands.
 This guide to the Dutch tax system includes the following information for expats:

 - The tax system in the Netherlands

 - State and regional taxes in the Netherlands